Associate Professor of History

-Zatlin is a member of the editorial board of Central European History and the Academic Advisory Board of the Leo Baeck Institute – New York, and a past member of the executive board of the Central European History Society.
+Zatlin sits on the Executive Board of the German Studies Association as well as the Academic Advisory Board of the Leo Baeck Institute/New York.
+He is a past member of the executive board of the Central European History Society and the editorial board of Central European History.
 He is an Affiliate at Harvard’s Minda de Gunzberg Center for European Studies and a Non-Resident Fellow at the American Institute for Contemporary German Studies at Johns Hopkins University.

 Zatlin has written widely on the history of German communism, from Marxist economic theory, Soviet-style economic planning, socialist consumer policy, the East German automobile industry, and the treatment of women to popular opinion under communism, the East German secret police, racism in Soviet-style regimes, and the politics of German unification.
 He is the author of The Currency of Socialism: Money and Political Culture in East Germany (Cambridge University Press, 2007), which was named a finalist for the President’s Book Award of the Social Science History Association in 2006, and co-edited Selling Modernity: German Advertising in the Twentieth Century (Duke University Press, 2007) with Pamela E. Swett and S. Jonathan Wiesen.
 His work has appeared in English, French, German, and Hebrew.
 He has published in a variety of scholarly journals, including the American Historical Review, Central European History, Contemporary European History, German History, German Politics and Society, Leo Baeck Institute Yearbook, and Zeitschrift für Geschichstwissenschaft.

 Zatlin’s current research investigates the link between race and economy in modern European history, focusing on the experience of German Jews.
-He is completing a book entitled German Fantasies of Jewish Wealth, 1870-1990, which analyzes how economic racism inspires violent assaults on the rights of ownership and citizenship.
+He is completing a book entitled Fantasies of Jewish Wealth in Germany, 1790-1990 (under contract with Chicago University Press), which analyzes how economic racism inspires violent assaults on the rights of ownership and citizenship.
 It aims to provide an alternative account of the Jewish experience in German history by focusing on the economy as a field for the production of violent fantasies about Jews.
-Through a series of interconnected case studies, it demonstrate that these fantasies did not simply emerge out of an opposition to material reality, but increasingly shaped both economic practice and symbolic understanding of that practice.
+Through a series of interconnected case studies, it demonstrates that these fantasies did not simply emerge out of an opposition to material reality, but increasingly shaped both economic practice and symbolic understanding of that practice.

-He is also co-editor with Christoph Kreutzmüller of Dispossession: Plundering German Jewry, 1933-1945 (University of Michigan Press, under contract), which investigates the link between theft and murder in recent German history.
+He is also co-editor with Christoph Kreutzmüller of Dispossession: Plundering German Jewry, 1933-1945 (University of Michigan Press, 2020), which investigates the link between theft and murder in recent German history.